-- Include more starchy vegetables and grains into the diet, while following the Principle of 80/20.
+- Include more starchy vegetables and grain-like seeds in your diet, while following the Principle of 80/20.

-The Body Ecology Diet recommends limiting all forms of sugar, which includes most grains, and increasing the consumption of healthy fats.
-Irregularities in thyroid function typically do not arise on The Body Ecology Diet — mainly because a change from a diet that is rich in grains, grain-based products, and sugars to one that is filled with vegetables, grain-like seeds, fermented vegetables, and probiotic beverages is a gradual shift, following specific principles.
+The Body Ecology Diet recommends limiting all forms of sugar, which includes most true grains, and increasing the consumption of healthy fats.
+Irregularities in thyroid function typically do not arise on The Body Ecology Diet — mainly because a change from a diet that is rich in grains, grain-based products, and sugars to one that is filled with vegetables, grain-like seeds, fermented vegetables, and probiotic beverages is a gradual shift, following our specific principles.

 Properly prepared grain-like seeds, which have been soaked 8–24 hours, are nutrient-rich and can enhance overall health.
 These are:

-Is a low carb diet really all it's cracked up to be?
-Sometimes, after successfully losing weight and correcting hormonal imbalances on a low carbohydrate diet, you may experience weight gain, fatigue, or even hair thinning.
+Sometimes, after initially losing weight and correcting hormonal imbalances on a low carbohydrate diet, you may experience weight gain, fatigue, or even hair thinning a few months later.
 These symptoms could be signs of hypothyroidism, also known as an underactive thyroid.

-Eating too many carbohydrates can cause serious health issues to feed disease-causing microorganisms in the digestive tract and even trigger inflammation.
-But cutting carbohydrates out of the diet completely can affect thyroid hormones and cause hibernation syndrome – resulting in weight gain, drowsiness, and cold extremities.
+Eating too many carbohydrates and grain-based foods can cause serious health issues, feeding disease-causing microorganisms in the digestive tract and even triggering inflammation.
+But cutting carbohydrates out of the diet completely can affect thyroid hormones and cause hibernation syndrome — resulting in weight gain, drowsiness, and cold extremities.

 To reduce carbohydrates effectively, it is important to cut them out of the diet slowly by following the Body Ecology Principles.
-One of the easiest ways to do this is by paying attention to food ratios and eat more starchy vegetables and grain-like seeds in your diet, based on the Principle of 80/20.
+One of the easiest ways to do this is by paying attention to food ratios and including more BE-friendly starchy vegetables and grain-like seeds in your diet, based on the Body Ecology Principle of 80/20.
 You can also nourish your thyroid with fermented foods, probiotic beverages, and daily mineral support.